skupperproject/skupper-docs/input/overview/resources.md

 ## Services

-In addition to the services that are exposed on the {service-network}, the following services are created:
+In addition to the services that are exposed on the application network, the following services are created:

 * **skupper-router-local**
 The service controller uses this service to connect to and configure the router.